flexport/spec-view/README.md

 If you get the result of `view.name_field`, the SpecView you get back represents the TextInput react component itself and _not_ any element inside it.
 However, there is no way to fetch react components from the browser directly.
 Therefore, if you try to use `view.name_field.style`, you will get an error; `style` is a Capybara element method, and no element can be fetched this way.
 Similarly, you cannot use `[]` indexing on a list of react components (but you can use `at`, as described above)

 However, there are several convenience methods that can directly interact with react fetchers.
 These are `click`, `send_keys`, `checked`?, `hover`, `value`, `toggle`, and `clear`.
 These will automatically search for an appropriate element inside the react component to interact with.
 You can also directly call `text` on a react component or list.
 This will fetch the concatenated text of all the component's child elements.

-## Questions?

-Ping @benbernard or @ada any time if you have more questions about SpecView